gu-fan/riv.vim/README.rst

-    Read documents clearer. (with folding and extra highlighting) Write documents faster. (with indent and insert improvement) Manage documents simpler. (with project and file link) Even make your life easier. (with Todo and Diary.)
+    Read documents clearer. (with folding and extra highlighting) Write documents faster. (with indent and insert improvement) Manage documents easier. (with project and file link) Even make your life simpler. (with Todo and Diary.)

-You may say it's not so good as described, but I will try :)
+You may say it's not so good as described, but I will try :P

 Features
 --------